 In the future, a car accident on your driving record will likely raise your insurance premium even if it’s months after a small “fender bender.”
 If you feel that it was not your fault, you should not have to endure increased costs or the repercussions that follow.
-Financial repercussions following a car accident can be extremely high, but they can sometimes be alleviated when you get help from a legal professional to advocate for you.
+Financial repercussions following a car accident can be extremely high, but they can sometimes be alleviated when you get help from a legal professional like a workers compensation lawyer Richmond to advocate for you.

 Avoid Social Media